I Was Arrested in Gainesville, Florida for DUI While Riding My Bicycle – How Can That Be?

 - You were riding with your bike with a BAC of .08% or higher which can be proven by breath or blood testing results, or,

 - You were riding under the influence of alcohol and/or drugs to the extent your normal faculties were impaired which can be proven by police officer’s observations, urine tests, admissions by the defendant, or drugs seized from the vehicle.

 As an experienced DUI Gainesville lawyer, I encourage you to seek legal advice ASAP.
-Give me a call at 352 373 8000 or contact me on line.
+Give me a call at 800-373-8000 or contact me online.
 I also offer free consultations and a free guide book for those charged with DUI in Gainesville.

 For more information on other Florida bicycle laws, please see: